Art During the Holocaust

 The subject of toilets has little aesthetic appeal and is not a common topic in traditional art.
 Yet it was a constant motif in the art of the camps.
 Getting used to these conditions, with no privacy, not even when taking care of basic bodily excretions, is recorded in the works of a number of female artists.
 Hanna Schramm produced several amateur drawings, not without humor, depicting the experience of going to the toilet.
 Liesel Felsenthal, who was only sixteen when she was interned in Gurs, produced an illustrated diary entitled Gurs, a kind of Book of Hours, presenting a day in the life of the camp, in which a special entry is devoted to the use of the toilet.

-By drawing this subject, the artists condemned the bestiality that was imposed on the women when they were forced to relieve themselves in public, an act which in civilized societies is performed behind closed doors.
+By drawing this subject, the artists condemned the bestiality that was imposed on the women when they were forced to relieve themselves in public, an act that in civilized societies is performed behind closed doors.
 These works do not depict torture or violence.
 What is presented is the humiliation that derived mainly from indifference and thoughtlessness.

 There are scholars who see an element of documentation in all Holocaust art, even if that was not the artist’s intent.
-This is supported by the fact that the inmates of the various camps painted and drew similar subjects reflecting their daily existence such as the barbed-wire fence which, above all, symbolized their being in an enclosed space, isolated and cut off from the society of which they had been part.
+This is supported by the fact that the inmates of the various camps painted and drew similar subjects reflecting their daily existence such as the barbed-wire fence, which, above all, symbolized their being in an enclosed space, isolated and cut off from the society of which they had been part.
 Both men and women artists portrayed this symbol of the barrier between them and the outside world.
 Yet the work of women artists frequently reveals a different attitude towards the barbed wire fence.
-Hanna Schramm in Gurs, with considerable humor and irony, used to draw pictures of washing hung out to dry on the barbed-wire fences.
+Hanna Schramm in Gurs, with considerable humor and irony, drew pictures of washing hung out to dry on the barbed-wire fences.
 Lou Albert-Lazard, in the same camp, painted Three Women Sitting by a Barbed-Wire Fence at Sunset.
 In the background of this picture are the Pyrenees, encircling the camp in all directions.
 The women are sitting by the fence, which looks as if it is made of fine threads wrapped around the figures.
 The three inmates are sunk in their own thoughts and the symbol of captivity, the barbed wire, does not look particularly sharp or strong.
 It looks delicate, like the strands of a spider’s web, yet it completely envelops the women, pinning them down.
 The image is one of an animal caught in netting that seems very fine yet nevertheless imprisons them.
 The sense of being trapped is no less threatening and restraining.

 One of the central problems for men and women inmates alike was starvation.
 Emmy Falck-Ettlinger portrays women making toast in the barracks at Gurs, while in another picture in the same camp she shows a woman clutching a whole loaf to her bosom, as a mother holds her infant.
 Malva Schaleck drew women peeling vegetables in Theresienstadt.
 Searching for food was a major preoccupation for the women, whether in reality or in their imagination.
-One of the ways in which they tried to forget their gnawing hunger was by exchanging recipes, which allowed them a kind of return to their normal life at home.
+One of the ways they tried to forget their gnawing hunger was by exchanging recipes, which allowed them a kind of return to their normal life at home.

 Ewa Gabanyi, who was interned in Auschwitz on April 3, 1942, produced a Memories Calendar (Kalendarz wspomnie?), comprising twenty-two small drawings (18 x 10 cm.).
 The pictures in this calendar are mostly theatrical and fantastic—surrealistic dances and balls, elaborate costumes, weird animals and exotic scenery.
 One picture stands out as completely different: she depicts a woman prisoner in her striped dress eating soup, with the inscription First soup in the camp (Zjada pierwsw?
 Zoupk?
 Lagrow?).
 Because of the importance of food in the lives of the inmates, and the fact that this picture is dated April 27, 1942, we know that the artist did not receive her first hot meal until three weeks after her arrival in Auschwitz.
 Thus a picture that seemed completely naturalistic turns out to have a somewhat surrealistic aspect in the world of the camps.

 Like other artists, Ewa Gabanyi was able to escape from the harsh reality of the camps on the wings of fantasy.
 This escapism can be seen in the paintings of Amalie Seckbach produced in Theresienstadt.
 Seckbach, who was an artist and an art collector focusing mainly on Far Eastern art, had been able to continue her normal, comfortable lifestyle in Frankfurt even after the rise of the Nazis.
-However, in September 1942 she was sent to Theresienstadt where, in a state of poor health and fatigue, she painted watercolors which at first glance seem to have no connection with the reality around her.
+However, in September 1942 she was sent to Theresienstadt where, in a state of poor health and fatigue, she painted watercolors that at first glance seem to have no connection with the reality around her.
 Her paintings transcend time and place.
-She painted beauty in a world of suffering and death—flowers, fantastic landscapes and surrealistic portraits.
+She painted beauty in a world of suffering and death—flowers, fantastic landscapes, and surrealistic portraits.
 She included motifs derived from Japanese art, connecting to her previous life and maintaining her identity as a cultured and creative person instead of a prisoner.
-The painting Young woman with crown among flowers depicts a young woman with Oriental features, big dark eyes and a crown on her elegantly gathered wavy hair.
+The painting Young woman with crown among flowers depicts a young woman with Asian features, big dark eyes, and a crown on her elegantly gathered wavy hair.
 Stems of flowers frame her face on both sides.
 On her neck, where one might expect to see a jewel, Seckbach has written in large, bold, red numbers the date of the painting—15.11.43—and at the bottom, at an imaginary point connecting the flower stems, the word Terezin appears.
 This painting is an example of a work that combines all the worlds in which Seckbach was living.
 On the one hand, she clings to the cultural heritage she had known for so many years, as can be seen in the initialized signatures she uses—AS and AMSE—according to accepted Japanese practice.
-By doing this, and by portraying a regal Oriental figure, like a princess from the legends of the Arabian Nights, she endeavors to escape to other worlds.
+By doing this, and by portraying a regal Asian figure, like a princess from the legends of the Arabian Nights, she endeavors to escape to other worlds.
 On the other hand, the lower part of the picture grounds her firmly in reality.
 In addition to the elements of fantasy this painting, like many others by camp artists, contains historical documentation.
 Schaleck records with great care and accuracy the time (November 1943) and place (Terezin) of its creation.
 The tension between these two elements—transcendence and reality—produced the dualism of Seckbach’s existence, in which the imagination, despite its infinite possibilities, cannot completely erase present reality.

 There was often a feeling in the camps that artists enjoyed a certain immunity and that their fate would not be the same as that of the other prisoners.
 The idea that artistic talent represented an insurance policy can be illustrated in various ways.